tdwyer/CVE-2020-8559/README.md

 ## Kubernetes Repo with my PoC Code

-You can download my forked version of Kubernetes and switch to my branch to build the exploit `kubelet` binary
+You can download my forked version of Kubernetes and switch to my branch to build the exploit `kubelet` binary.
+This branch is based on the `v1.15.9` tag.

 ```
 git clone -b CVE-2020-8559 --single-branch git@github.com:tdwyer/kubernetes.git